-Let me share a personal example with you: before I decided to do what I love for a living, I began offering free group calls where I helped people work through the blocks that held them back.
+Her experience is very common.
+Before I decided to do what I love for a living, I started offering free group calls where I helped people work through the blocks that held them back.
 It was my version of a passion project.

-However, after a while, that excitement wore off and I needed to figure out why I wasn't feeling as passionate about it anymore.
+But after a while, that excitement wore of.
+I needed to figure out why my feelings about my passion project had changed so dramatically.